olivierlacan/olivierlacan.com/_posts/2016-08-09-increase-the-sidebar-font-size-in-sublime-text.md

 ## PackageResourceViewer

-This step assumes you have [Package Control installed](https://packagecontrol.io/installation).
+This step assumes you have [Package Control installed][package-control].
 If you don't, go do it, trust me, you're missing on a world of Sublime goodness.

 It appears that the files we need to modify (at least in Sublime 3) are now